jetroni/tasklin/README.md

 ## Contributing

-We welcome contributions!
+Want to help?
+Awesome!
+You can:

-* Add support for new AI providers
+- Add new AI providers.
-* Improve error handling
+- Improve error handling.
-* Enhance async execution and CLI experience
+- Tweak the CLI for your own needs.

-Please fork the repo and submit a pull request.
+Just fork the repo, make your changes, and open a PR — we’ll check it out. 😄

 ---

-## License

-MIT License.
-Free to use and modify.

----

 ## PyPI

-tasklin is published on PyPI.
-Install via:

 ```bash
 pip install tasklin
 ```

-Stay up to date with the latest releases and check the package page: [https://pypi.org/project/tasklin/](https://pypi.org/project/tasklin/)
+Check the latest releases: [https://pypi.org/project/tasklin/](https://pypi.org/project/tasklin/)